 Local officials set the tax rate, so it varies depending on where you live.
 You cannot do much about the tax rate except to vote wisely for the elected officials who determine the tax rate, and carefully consider revenue issues that appear on the ballot.

 But the story is different for the taxable-value factor.
 Here, you have more leverage.
-If the taxable value assigned to your home is too high, you may be able to get it reduced, and save a bundle in property tax.
+If the taxable value assigned to your home is too high, you might be able to get it reduced, and save a bundle in property tax.
 A $500 reduction in your annual tax bill would add up to $5,000 in savings over a ten-year period.
 Not bad!

 You can get contact information for your local tax assessor by calling your city, township, or village office, or by visiting the website of Michigan's Department of Treasury.

-Review the tax record for errors.
 Among other things, check the following:

 Michigan also offers an easy-to-use property tax estimator on its website.